alex-schneider/mpz/README.md

 difficultly to detect than using `malloc()` function directly.
 For example, many users forget to allocate an extra byte to terminate a string with a `\0` byte.
 Here is a big difference between the allocation of memory space from the `malloc()` function and the MPZ.
 If the user allocates 5 bytes of memory space from the MPZ to write a `Hello` string into the allocated memory space, the MPZ provides at least 8 bytes of the memory space, where, by contrast, the `malloc()` function would provide only 5 bytes of really usable memory space.
-The writing of the final 0-byte could easy be detected by the direct usage of the `malloc()` function.
+The invalid writing of the final 0-byte could easy be detected by the direct usage of the `malloc()` function.
 Using the MPZ, this error wouldn't be detected.

 ### Example